 Angular and Linear Damping, lets play with them a little.
 Using HPL Helper, under the "Models" tab open the "tut_woodbox.ent" file.
 This will open the tut_woodbox.dae file BUT also give it the specific properties from the ent file.
 Now spin the box around a little, throw it around and notice how it behaves.
 Go back to the text editor and edit the entity file to have AngularDamping = "1" and LinearDamping = "1" and save the file.
 Go back to HPL Helper and open the the file again, now if you bounce and spin the box around you should notice that it wants to spin and move less/slower.
-This is Last update: 2020/02/07 08:41 because we raised the damping factor.
+This is because we raised the damping factor.
 As always more exact details on everything can be found in the HPL-Engine© Content Creation.